mh5/simple-generic-makefile/README.md

 # simple-generic-makefile

-A simple and generic Makefile for C/C++... with some constraints
+A simple and somewhat generic Makefile for C/C++.
+Please refer to the comments in the file to see how to use it.